Personal history by Brunswick author opens Language Arts Live series

 Little directed the Ethel H. Blum Gallery at the College of the Atlantic in Bar Harbor, Maine, for eight years.
 He is on staff at the Maine Community Foundation.

-Tags: Carl Little, Jaed Coffin, Lee Sharkey, personal history, Peter Gizzi, poetry.
+Tags: Carl Little, Jaed Coffin, Language Arts Live, Lee Sharkey, personal history, Peter Gizzi, poetry.